dherault/serverless-offline/README.md

 --providedRuntime           Sets the runtime for "provided" lambda runtimes --region                -r  The region used to populate your templates.
 Default: the first region for the first stage found.
---resourceRoutes            Turns on loading of your HTTP proxy settings from serverless.yml --showDuration              Show the execution time duration of the lambda function.
---skipCacheInvalidation -c  Tells the plugin to skip require cache invalidation.
+--resourceRoutes            Turns on loading of your HTTP proxy settings from serverless.yml --skipCacheInvalidation -c  Tells the plugin to skip require cache invalidation.
 A script reloading tool like Nodemon might then be needed
 --stage                 -s  The stage used to populate your templates.
 Default: the first stage found in your project.
 --useSeparateProcesses      Run handlers in separate Node processes